Avvvvvvie/beavergang-mc/README.md

 - Place cards hidden/open/dynamically
 - Take cards hidden/open
-- What kind of deck gets created when a new one gets placed
+- What kind of deck gets created when a new one gets placed (beaver gang or other games)

+For example, at the beginning of the game, you want to take&place the cards hidden, so you dont see them.

 You can also craft decks and piles with paper and light blue / red dye.